Mural and Architectural

 Murals and Architectural Applications

-- Quart containers of our MSA Varnish and Acrylic Glazing Liquid are allowed and can be used.
+- Quart containers of our standard MSA Varnish and Acrylic Glazing Liquid are allowed and can be used.
 The rate of coverage for these products is approximately 75-150 sq. ft. per quart, depending on the type of substrate and method of application.

 - Always check local and state VOC regulations as these may include additional restrictions.